zeugma-hamper/plasma-js-gelatin/README.md

 1. If `GELATIN_G_SPEAK_HOME` is set in the environment, use that path to look up g-speak.
-For example, `GELATIN_G_SPEAK_HOME=/opt/oblong/g-speak3.26 npm install` will build/link against g-speak 3.26.
+For example, `GELATIN_G_SPEAK_HOME=/opt/oblong/g-speak3.26 npm install` will build/link against g-speak 3.26 installed to /opt/oblong.
 2. Otherwise, look up the most recent compatible version of g-speak in `/opt/oblong`.